 Sort Code: 20-17-19 Acc.
 23848043

 You need to instruct the bank yourself, either in writing or electronically.
 Most church members pay monthly but this is at your discretion.
-If you wish a proportion of your donations to be set aside for mission work, please advise the treasurer.

 3. Once a year in the autumn, we have a Gift Day.
 This is traditionally when church members can make a specific donation to the work of the church.
 An invitation to do this is sent out in the autumn.